Shadeira/TODO-List-Tutorial/README.md

 - `document.querySelectorAll(".completed")` selects all elements with the `"completed"` class.
 The `.length` property is then used to count the number of elements with this class, representing the number of completed tasks.
 - Next, `document.querySelectorAll("li:not(.completed)")` is used to select all `<li>` elements that do not have the `"completed"` class.
 The `.length` property is then used to count the number of uncompleted tasks.
-- The text content update the `completedCounter` and `uncompletedCounter` elements in our **index.html** file to display the counts of completed and incompleted tasks, respectively.
+- The text content update the `completedCounter` and `uncompletedCounter` elements in our **index.html** file to display the counts of completed and uncompleted tasks, respectively.

-When we first add a task we want the `updateCounters()` function to update.Let's make sure to include this code at the end of our code:
+When we first add a task we want the `updateCounters()` function to update.
+Let's make sure to include this code at the end of our code:

 ```js
 updateCounters();
 ```

-Now let's test out `updateCounters()` function on our checkbox.
+Now let's test out the `updateCounters()` function on our checkbox.

 When we check off a task, it is marked as "complete".
 But we want to mark it back as "incomplete" after we edit it.
 Below, we will have to add the `updateCounters()` function here: